Calculatorbudy quadratic formula calculator logo

 Solved Examples

-To fully understand how to use the calculator and the formula, let’s look at three manually solved examples representing the three discriminant cases.
+To fully understand how to use the calculator and the formula, let us look at two manually solved examples.

 Example 1: Two Real Roots